You are here

-- Put the learners into teams depending on the class size and distribute the answer sheets.
+- Put the learners into teams and distribute the answer sheets.

-- Tell students the name of the first category and set a time limit.
-After the time is up tell the learners to stop.
+- Tell learners the name of the first category and set a time limit.
+After the time is up tell them to stop.

-- Ask the learners to swap their answer sheets so they can check each other's answers.
+- Ask them to swap their answer sheets with another group so they can check each other's answers.

-- Read out your answers, while you do this learners check each other's answers and give the sheets back to the other groups.
+- Read out your answers.
+Learners listen and check each other's answers, then give the answer sheets back.
 You can be as strict as you like on the spelling.

 - Ask students to tell you the scores and keep a record of these on the board.

 - Put the learners into teams.